Second Spanish Republic: Assassinations of political leaders and beginning of the war

+Tabular summary: 8 prime ministers, 19 cabinets

-Civil war
+Civil War

 On 17 July 1936, General Franco led the Spanish Army of Africa from Morocco to attack the mainland, while another force from the north under General Emilio Mola moved south from Navarre.
 Military units were also mobilised elsewhere to take over government institutions.
-Before long the professional Army of Africa had much of the south and west under the control of the rebels.
+Before long the professional Army of Africa had much of the south and west under the control of the rebels and by October 1936, Time Magazine declared that "façade of the Spanish Republic was crumbling".
 Bloody purges followed in each piece of captured "Nationalist" territory in order to consolidate Franco's future regime.

-Although both sides received foreign military aid, the help that Fascist Italy, Nazi Germany (as part of German involvement in the Spanish Civil War), and neighbouring Portugal gave the rebels was much greater and more effective than the assistance that the Republicans received from the USSR, Mexico, and volunteers of the International Brigades.
-While the Axis powers wholeheartedly assisted General Franco's military campaign, the governments of France, Britain, and other European powers looked the other way and let the Republican forces die, as the actions of the Non-Intervention Committee would show.
-Imposed in the name of neutrality, the international isolation of the Spanish Republic ended up favouring the interests of the future Axis Powers.
+Although both sides received foreign military aid, the help that Fascist Italy, Nazi Germany (as part of the Italian military intervention in Spain and the German involvement in the Spanish Civil War), and neighbouring Portugal gave the rebels was much greater and more effective than the assistance that the Republicans received from the USSR, Mexico, and volunteers of the International Brigades.
+While the Axis powers wholeheartedly assisted General Franco's military campaign, the governments of France, Britain, and other European powers pursued a policy of non-interventionism, as exemplified by the actions of the Non-Intervention Committee.
+Imposed in the name of neutrality, the international isolation of the Spanish Republic ended up favouring the interests of the future Axis powers.

-The Siege of the Alcázar at Toledo early in the war was a turning point, with the rebels winning after a long siege.
+The Siege of the Alcázar at Toledo early in the war resulted in the rebels winning after a long siege.
 The Republicans managed to hold out in Madrid, despite a Nationalist assault in November 1936, and frustrated subsequent offensives against the capital at Jarama and Guadalajara in 1937.
 Soon, though, the rebels began to erode their territory, starving Madrid and making inroads into the east.
 The north, including the Basque country, fell in late 1937, and the Aragon front collapsed shortly afterward.
 The bombing of Guernica was probably the most infamous event of the war and inspired Picasso's painting.
 It was used as a testing ground for the German Luftwaffe's Condor Legion.
 The Battle of the Ebro in July–November 1938 was the final desperate attempt by the Republicans to turn the tide.
 When this failed and Barcelona fell to the rebels in early 1939, it was clear the war was over.
 The remaining Republican fronts collapsed, and Madrid fell in March 1939.